Saturday, February 8th, 2020

-Many small businesses have opted to use software for ease but if you are a small company with simple transaction there is no requirement to do so.
+Many small businesses have opted to use software for ease, but if you are a small company with simple transactions there is no requirement to do so.
 A good bookkeeper will use software to record your transactions for you.
 Seamount Accountancy uses Xero for all their clients, and you can have access to be able to produce your own reports.
 The benefits of using software are:

 Will using a bookkeeper save me tax?

 Quite simply, no it won’t – as they only record the transactions.
 It is an accountant that will save you tax as they analyse those transactions and apply certain accounting principles.
 However, the more organised your records are, the easier it is for your accountant to file your tax returns.